Annual Report 2025

 Dear colleagues,

-As UEBT moves forward, our purpose remains unwavering: to bring companies together on sourcing with respect for people and biodiversity, and to support companies in building botanical supply chains that are resilient, regenerative, and ready for the future.
-Thank you for partnering with us in this work.
+As we move into the next phase of this work, our purpose remains constant: to bring companies together on sourcing that respects people and biodiversity, and to help build botanical supply chains that are resilient, regenerative, equitable and commercially viable for the long term.
+We thank our members and partners for their continued commitment to this agenda.

-At the start of 2025 we introduced our new strategy.
+At the start of 2025 we introduced our new strategic directions for 2030.
 Some highlights include:

 We sharpened UEBT’s focus on botanicals and their sourcing areas